mdxtoc/qtpi/docs/qubit_collections.md

-# Qbit collections
+# Can we have indexable collections of qbits?

+Yes we can, if we proceed with care.
+Their use has to be *very* restricted.

+## The need for indexable collections

-Here's a simulation of an 8-way quantum election protocol:
+Here's a simulation of an 8-way quantum election protocol, which sets up 8 qbits in the W state (entangled so that only one of the 8 can be measured as 1) and then measures them:

         proc W1q (c1) = (newq q=|1>) c1!q . _0